 Counties: Southeastern & Southern Hunt | Western Rains | Northeastern Kaufman | Northern Van Zandt

 Wayne is a native of Rains County.
-He is a graduate of Rains High School and attended East Texas State University in Commerce.
-He has been a member of the Cooperative since 1972 and is currently a director.
+He is a graduate of Rains High School and attended East Texas State University, Commerce.
+He has been a member of Farmers Electric Cooperative since 1972 and is currently a director.
 Wayne is certified by the National Rural Electric Cooperative Association as a Credentialed Cooperative Director and completed additional study to achieve Board Leadership Certification.
 After completing military service in the United States Navy, Wayne worked as a maintenance superintendent and purchasing agent for Morton Salt.
-He is the former owner and operator of Douglas Country Feed and Fertilizer and the former owner of a self-storage and office space rental business.
-He has a farming and ranching operation in Rains County.
-Wayne’s service to the community includes 4-H, the Rains Booster Club and the Rains County Youth Sports Organization.
+He is the former owner and operator of Douglas Country Feed and Fertilizer and a self-storage and office space rental business.
+He has a farming and ranching operation in Rains County and is part owner of MK Pallet in Saltillo.
+Wayne’s service to the community includes 4-H, Rains Booster Club, and Rains County Youth Sports Organization.
 Douglas Field in Rains County is named for him.

 Mark Stubbs has been the General Manager of Farmers Electric Cooperative since 2005.
 He has over 30 years’ experience with municipal and cooperative electric systems in both Texas and Oklahoma.